rueters-it/IT-Guides-and-Troubleshooting/Hardware/Mousepads.md

 **Note:** Your device will restart and revert to the chosen restore point.
 This process may take some time, so ensure your device is connected to a power source.
 After the restart, your system will be restored to the selected point.
 This only reverts system files and settings, not your personal files.

-## Check for Third-Pary Software Conflicts
+## Check for third-pary software conflicts:
 1. Sometimes, newly installed software can interfere with the touchpad.
 2. Try disabling or uninstalling recently installed software to see if it resolves the issue.

-## Use an external mouse
+## Use an external mouse:
 1. If you have an external mouse, connect it to your laptop to see if it works.
 2. This can help determine if the problem is isolated to the touchpad itself.